A more accessible web design workflow — some key tips

 People who cannot see the screen may be using screen reading technology.
 This technology takes your website content and turns it into audible announcements.
 It's common for people using screen reading technology to skip to buttons and links without hearing the surrounding content.
 So, if our link is vague those visitors won't know the value or destination of the element.
 "Read more about what?!"

-If there are vague link and button names in your designs, it signal room for improvement in your process and/ or team.
+If there are vague link and button names in your designs, it signals room for improvement in your process and/ or team.
 You probably need a content expert — for example, content editor / designer.

 Introduce complex components with care